Abhishek0453/Gilhari_data_transfer/README.md

 The database can be downloaded for your device from [here](https://www.oracle.com/in/database/technologies/oracle-database-software-downloads.html).

+The jdbc driver for Oracle can be downloaded from [here](https://www.oracle.com/in/database/technologies/maven-central-guide.html).

 ## Creating the 19c Database:
 Step1: create an OCI account